darshsaravanan/YWCC307/README.md

 # YWCC307
 My project is about the supercomputer IBM-Watson.
-What it is, how it works, who uses it, how is it helpful to businness, and its uses.
+I spoke about what it is, it's capabilities, why is it important, which companies use it, and it's popularity with businesses.